spgreen/eduroam-radsecproxy-docker/README.md

 ![eduroam logo](https://github.com/spgreen/eduroam-radsecproxy-docker/raw/master/eduroam_trans_450pix.png)

 ---
+### Changes in 1.8.2

+- The container now runs as the `radsecproxy` user with `UID=52000` and `GID=52000` -- When inserting an external log file into the container, ensure the owner and group are `52000`
+- Now using Alpine as the base for improved security and significantly smaller image size

+---
 ### Custom `-xeap2` Tag

 Tags that end with the `xeap2` suffix include the log patch that adds the Operator Name and Chargeable User Identity (CUI) attributes to the Access-Accept/Reject logs.
 Shout-out to Vlad Mencl, REANNZ, for creating the patch needed for the eXtending eduroam in Asia-Pacific (XeAP2) Project.